CodeLaboratory-Patrick/DotNET__EntityFrameworkCore/README.md

 Navigation properties in EF Core allow for **seamless entity relationships** while ensuring **data integrity**.
 Understanding how to define and load relationships correctly is crucial for **efficient database operations** in .NET applications.
 With proper configuration and usage, developers can create **scalable and maintainable** applications.

 ---
-# 🚀 One-to-Many Relationship in .NET Development: A Comprehensive Guide
+# 🚀 One-to-Many Relationship in .NET Development
 A **one-to-many relationship** is a fundamental concept in relational database design and is widely used in .NET development with **Entity Framework (EF) Core**.
 This relationship models scenarios where **one record** in a primary (or "parent") entity is associated with **multiple records** in a related (or "child") entity.
 Understanding and properly configuring one-to-many relationships is critical for ensuring **data integrity, enforcing referential constraints, and enabling efficient querying.**

 ## 1️⃣ Overview